wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v1.6 - xx.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.6)
+* NEW: added support for Cloudmade maps with styles as basemaps
 * UPDATE from leaflet 0.3 beta to 0.3 stable [changelog](https://github.com/CloudMade/Leaflet/blob/master/CHANGELOG.md)
 * BUGFIX: lat/lon values for layer and marker maps were rounded on some installations
 * CHANGED: added updated Japanes translation (thanks to Shu Higashi, @higa4)